 Halfway through Jared's first year of college, a student in his class died by suicide.
 At the end of this same year, Jared found one of his closest friends in acute crisis.
 Jared provided crisis management support to his friend, who is alive and well today.
 As a result of these experiences, Jared recognized that the prevalence of loneliness, isolation, and masking was debilitating and harmful to the mental wellness of his fellow students.
 He wanted to do something about it.

 A Civic Scholar, Jared had been selected to perform four years of preparation for and formal research into a community service topic of his choice.
-Jared chose to focus on the college student mental health crisis.
+Jared chose to focus on college students' mental wellness.
 Ultimately, Jared produced the first-ever mixed-methods research examining the phenomenon of “Penn Face.”
 Grounded in this basis in research, Jared teamed up with some of the foremost experts on mental health in the country to found Reflect.

 In 2015, the first chapter of Reflect opened at the University of Pennsylvania, called Penn Reflect.

-After CBS3 produced a special news segment about the impact of Penn Reflect on the mental wellness of students at the University of Pennsylvania, Jared was contacted by representatives from colleges and universities across the world asking to start Reflect chapters at their own institutions.
+After CBS3 produced a special news segment about the impact of Penn Reflect on the mental wellness of students at the University of Pennsylvania, Jared was contacted by representatives from colleges and universities asking to start Reflect chapters at their own institutions.

 Today, Reflect is a nationally recognized nonprofit, with chapters at multiple colleges and universities, dedicated to empowering students to foster a culture of authenticity, self-love, and allyship on campus.